atet/itt/README.md

     [![.img/address.jpeg](.img/address.jpeg)](#nolink)

-8. Take note of this URL as you will paste it in the code snippet below where you see `<URL_IMAGE>`
+8. Take note of this URL as you will paste it in the code snippet below where you see `<URL_OF_IMAGE>`

 [Back to Top](#table-of-contents)